rogersentongo/CityPulseBackend/ai_docs/CityPulse_Backend_Initial_Prompt_Final.md

 2) Tap **Like** on 2–3 related clips → refresh → visible **re-ranking** (memory).
 3) **Ask NYC** (“What’s happening in Williamsburg right now?”) → 2–3 sentence RAG summary from recent clips.
 4) **Upload** a clip from camera roll → API processes → file lands in **S3**, doc in **Atlas** with `expiresAt` + `embedding`, then appears in feed.
+5) Auth needs to have login

-**Out of scope (MVP):** auth, comments, follows/reposts, DMs, auto-blurring, neighborhood feeds, push notifications.
+**Out of scope (MVP):** comments, follows/reposts, DMs, auto-blurring, neighborhood feeds, push notifications.

 ---